Thousands expected to march in New York to demand that Biden 'end fossil fuels'

 Challenging Biden as 'climate president'

 Organizers say they're especially disappointed Biden hasn't kept a campaign promise to halt new drilling on federal lands.
-The administration has approved some projects, notably the Willow project, a major oil development in Alaska, and the Mountain Valley Pipeline, which will carry natural gas from West Virginia.
+The administration has allowed oil and gas projects to move forward, notably the Willow project, a major oil development in Alaska, and the Mountain Valley Pipeline, which will carry natural gas from West Virginia.

 "I think the reality now is that Biden hasn't been the climate president that he had promised," said Alice Hu, senior climate campaigner at New York Communities for Change.